 - 2 large eggs

-- 2 1/2 tbsp melted schmaltz (or substitute grapeseed oil)
+- 2 1/2 tablespoons melted schmaltz (you may substitute avocado oil or safflower oil)

 - In a small mixing bowl, use a fork to mix together the matzo meal, salt, garlic powder, onion powder, and pepper.